Eschatologue/CM_wiki/docs/gameplay/resources.md

 |:-:|
 |**SPELL SLOT**|

-Spell slots are a resource used by spellcasting characters to cast their spells.
+**Spell slots** are a resource used by spellcasting characters to cast their spells.
 They represent the number and power level of spells that a character can cast in a day.
-Spell slots are specific to each spellcasting class, and the number and levels of :rsc-spell-slot: **Spell Slots** available increase as a character gains levels in that particular class.
+Spell slots are specific to each spellcasting class, and the number and levels of :rsc-spell-slot: Spell Slots available increase as a character gains levels in that particular class.

 ### Basic Concept

-:rsc-spell-slot: **Spell Slots** determine how many spells of different levels a character can cast before needing to rest.
-Each spellcasting class has a table that shows how many :rsc-spell-slot: **Spell Slots** of each level the character has at each class level.
-For example, a 5th-level wizard might have four 1st-level :rsc-spell-slot: **Spell Slots**, three 2nd-level :rsc-spell-slot: **Spell Slots**, and two 3rd-level :rsc-spell-slot: **Spell Slots**, while a 5th-level cleric might have a different arrangement of :rsc-spell-slot: **Spell Slots**.
+**Spell Slots** determine how many spells of different levels a character can cast before needing to rest.
+Each spellcasting class has a table that shows how many :rsc-spell-slot: Spell Slots of each level the character has at each class level.
+For example, a 5th-level wizard might have four 1st-level :rsc-spell-slot: Spell Slots, three 2nd-level :rsc-spell-slot: Spell Slots, and two 3rd-level :rsc-spell-slot: Spell Slots, while a 5th-level cleric might have a different arrangement of :rsc-spell-slot: Spell Slots.

 ### Using Spell Slots